Executive Assistant Director for National Security

 Naval Criminal Investigative Service

-Special Agent Sandy MacIsaac was promoted to the Senior Executive Service and selected as the Executive Assistant Director for National Security matters in April of 2014.
+Special Agent Sandy MacIsaac was appointed to the Defense Intelligence Senior Executive Service and selected as the Executive Assistant Director for National Security matters in April of 2014.
 In this capacity, he is responsible for NCIS’s counterintelligence (CI), combating terrorism (CT) and cyber missions.
 Special Agent MacIsaac’s previous assignments include serving as the Assistant Director for National Security matters from 2010 to 2014; Special Agent in Charge of the Washington DC Field Office 2008-2010, Deputy Assistant Director for NCIS’s Maritime Domain

 Awareness program 2007-2008 and various leadership assignments in Yokosuka, Japan from 2001 to 2006.
 While assigned in Japan, he was responsible for NCIS CI and CT support to U.S. Naval Forces operating in the Seventh Fleet area of responsibility.